jr0cket/heroku-java-workshop-content/deploy-sample-apps/add-an-heroku-button.md

 ---

+## Alternatively...

-> **Hint** This change has been added to the `heroku-button` branch of the repository you cloned.
-So instead of creating the file you can also checkout the branch and merge it into the master branch.
+> **Hint** All the changes above are also in a branch of the Git repository you initially cloned.
+So, as an alternative to the above, you can checkout the branch `heroku-button` and merge it into the master branch.
 Then push the change merged into master to Heroku.

     git checkout heroku-button
     git checkout master